suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Setup Assumptions

 This scheme applies SFrame on a per-track basis.
-We assume that the application assigns each track a unique secret value that is used as the `base_key` for SFrame, where this value is known only to authorized producer and consumers for a given track.
+We assume that the application assigns each track a set of (KID, `base_key`) tuples, where each `base_key` is known only to authorized producer and consumers for a given track.
 How these per-track secrets are established is outside the scope of this specification.
+We also assume that the application defines which KID should be used for a given encryption operation.
+(For decryption, the KID is obtained from the object payload.)

 It is also up to the application to specify the ciphersuite to be used for each track's SFrame context.
 Any SFrame ciphersuite can be used.